Rayc940/ece5160-fast-robot/lab7/lab.md

 ], dtype=float)
 ```

+During tuning, the measurement noise (sigma 3) had the most noticeable effect.
+Increasing sigma 3 resulted in smoother estimates by reducing the influence of noisy measurements, while decreasing sigma 3 caused the filter to closely follow the raw sensor data.

+In contrast, changing the process noise terms (sigma 1 and sigma 2) had a smaller effect on the position estimate.
+This is likely because the system model was already a reasonable approximation and measurements were incorporated frequently.

 These values determine how much the filter trusts the model vs. the measurements.
 Larger process noise increases reliance on measurements, while larger measurement noise increases reliance on the model.

 ---